You Can Dance: Composition

 The second track is "Holiday", which Benitez said that he always wanted to remix, commenting "There are new sounds on the 1987 remix [of 'Holiday'], but it had a groove that needed no improvement."
 The sound of the guitar is brought to the front in the remix, with a piano break and a middle section consisting of drum beats.
 The mix for "Everybody" starts with four repetitions of the vocal hook and then moves into a rhythm centered arrangement.
 Like "Holiday", the middle section of "Everybody" features a drum break, with a synth tune backing it up.
 The word "dance" is echoed and slowed-down continuously through the break, gradually changing into the intermedia verse.
 At the very end, the drums are pulled out, leaving Madonna repeating the "get up and do your thing" phrase, which hovers over to the intro of the next song "Physical Attraction".
 In the "Into the Groove" remix, overdubs are present with the continuous repetition of the phrase "c'mon".
 The first verse does not start until about ninety seconds into the remix.
 After the first "Now I know you're mine" line is sung, there is a percussion break, and repetition of the phrases "step to the beat" and "c'mon".
 The last verse incorporates echoing on the vocals, causing overlap of the phrases.
-The remix ends with instrumentation from congas, whistles and timbales, giving it a Mexican ending.
+The remix ends with instrumentation from congas, whistles and timbales, giving it a Mexican-influenced ending.